top of page

 To be safe, consider watering dormant container fig trees.
 4 ounces per tree.

-• During dormancy, it is appropriate to do any bare rooting, pruning, root pruning, planting, or really any task where the top or bottom of the tree is disturbed.
+• During dormancy, it is appropriate to do any bare rooting, pruning, root pruning, planting, or any task where the top or bottom of the tree is disturbed.

 • Propagation of any kind should not take place until the tree is awake and the daytime high and nighttime low temperatures average is close to 78F.